Black-Box Testing of Deep Neural Networks Through Test Case Diversity

-To directly evaluate the capability of the selected metrics to actually measure diversity in input sets, we study how diversity scores change while varying, in a controlled manner, the number of image classes covered by the input sets.
-Classes characterise the content of images.
-For example, a set of images, sampled from the Cifar-10 dataset, containing the two classes \textit{Car} and \textit{Deer} is considered more diverse that a set containing only \textit{cars}.
-We assume that diversity scores should increase with the number of classes that are present in an input set.
+To directly evaluate the capability of the selected metrics to measure diversity in input sets, we studied how diversity scores changed while varying, in a controlled manner, the number of image classes covered by the input sets.
+Classes characterize the content of images.
+For example, a set of images, sampled from the Cifar-10 dataset and containing the two classes \textit{Car} and \textit{Deer} is considered more diverse than a set containing only \textit{cars}.
+We assumed that diversity scores should increase with the number of classes that are present in an input set.

-Algorithm~\ref{Algorithm-RQ1} describes at a logical level our experiment procedure to answer RQ1.
-This procedure aims at increasing actual diversity of the content of image sets in a controlled manner and observe whether diversity metrics are sensitive to such changes.
-Given a certain dataset, we start by randomly selecting the first class $C_i$ from the dataset in our experiment (Line 1).
-Then, we randomly sample, with replacement, 20 input sets of size 100.
-Each of these input sets are sampled from the same class $C_i$ (Lines 2-4).
-We measure the diversity scores for each initial input set (Lines 5-7).
-For each such input set, we incrementally increase the number of classes it covers by replacing some of its inputs with new ones from a new class $C_{k \neq i}$ while maintaining a uniform distribution across classes inside the samples.
+Algorithm~\ref{Algorithm-RQ1} describes at a logical level our experiment's procedure to answer RQ1.
+This procedure aims to increase the actual diversity of the content of image sets in a controlled manner and observe whether diversity metrics are sensitive to such changes.
+Given a certain dataset, we started by randomly selecting the first class $C_i$ from the dataset in our experiment (Line 1).
+Then, we randomly sampled, with replacement, 20 input sets of size 100.
+Each of these input sets was sampled from the same class $C_i$ (Lines 2-4).
+We measured the diversity scores for each initial input set (Lines 5-7).
+For each such input set, we incrementally increased the number of classes it covered by replacing some of its inputs with new ones from a new class $C_{k \neq i}$ while maintaining a uniform distribution across classes inside the samples.